+The annual general meeting 2020 resolved on the guidelines for executive remuneration.
 The individuals who are members of the group management of BE Group during the period of which these guidelines are in force, fall within the provisions of these guidelines.
-The guidelines are forward-looking, i.e. they are applicable to remuneration agreed, and amendments to remuneration already agreed, after adoption of the guidelines by the annual general meeting 2020.
+The guidelines are forward-looking, i.e. they are applicable to remuneration agreed and amendments to remuneration already agreed.
 These guidelines do not apply to any remuneration decided or approved by the general meeting.
+The actual remunerations agreed during the year are detailed in Note 3.